bhauman/figwheel-main/docs/docs/your_own_page.md

 `index.html` root page.
 This pattern is very helpful if you need to have several different host pages.

-As an example, let's say we want our build to use an `admin.html` as the host page.
+As an example, let's say we want our build to use `admin.html` as the host page.
 First, we will create a `resources/public/admin.html` file and ensure that we are requiring our compiled ClojureScript correctly.